 - Moisture needs – Does the plant require plenty of water, or is it drought tolerant?

-- Mature size – How tall and wide will the plant be when full grown?
+- Mature size – How tall and wide will the plant be when fully grown?
 (This is important to know so your shrub will still fit where it’s planted, years from now.)

 If you have questions or need additional shrub care tips and pointers, ask the horticultural professional, on-site.